proto4426/PissoortThesis/README.md

 2. `library(PissoortThesis)`

-# Where can we find the DATA ?
+# Where can you find the DATA ?

 The project's data used for this thesis are confidential and have been distributed by the Institut Royal de Météorologie from Uccle.
 Hence, I cannot put it as public and you must ask me if you would like to handle the data.